 Is My Loved One Addicted to Narcotics

-It can be difficult to watch as a loved one gives him or herself over to the effects of drugs.
-Someone addicted to narcotics can be difficult to be with, let alone live with on a day-in and day-out basis.
+It can be difficult to watch as a loved one gives themself over to the effects of drugs.
+Living and dealing with someone addicted to narcotics can be difficult on a day-to-day basis.

-Narcotics encompass a wide group of different drugs, with heroin and prescription pain meds being the most commonly used forms.
+Narcotics include a wide group of drugs, with heroin and prescription pain meds being the most commonly used forms.
 Also known as opiates, narcotic substances are so named because of their high potential for abuse and addiction.

-A loved one addicted to narcotics will start to display certain telltale signs and behaviors, many of which differ greatly from his or her normal demeanor.
-Considering how addictive these drugs can be, the sooner you can determine whether a loved is addicted to narcotics, the sooner you can go about getting him or her needed treatment help.
+A loved one addicted to narcotics will display certain telltale signs and behaviors, many of which differ greatly from their normal demeanor.
+Considering how addictive these drugs can be, the sooner you can determine whether a loved one is addicted to narcotics, the sooner you can go about getting them the needed treatment.

 Narcotic Effects